truenas/documentation/content/en/docs/sharing/smb/smb-share.md

 interface makes it easy to create and configure an SMB share.
 SMB shares can be connected to any major operating systems including Windows, MacOS, and Linux.

+To get started, make sure a
+<a href="/docs/initial-setup/storage/datasets/">dataset has been created</a>.
+This dataset serves as the storage for the data that is going to be shared.
+If a dataset already exists, proceed to turning the SMB service on.

+## SMB Service

+To turn the SMB service on, go to **Services** and click the slider for *SMB*.
+If you wish to turn the service on automatically when the TrueNAS system is rebooted, check the *Start Automatically* box.

+> NOTE: The SMB share will not work if the service is not turned on.

+The SMB service settings can be configured by clicking
+<i class="fas fa-pen"></i>.
+Don't forget to click *SAVE* when changing
+the settings.
+Unless a specific setting is needed, it is recommended to use the default settings for the SMB service.

-## Create SMB Share
+## SMB Share

 First thing is first, set up the Windows SMB share on the TrueNAS system.
 This is done by going to **Sharing > Windows Shares (SMB) > ADD**.
 The only required field to continue is the *Path*.
 Set the path to the pool or dataset you want to share.
-If a pool or dataset has not been created for sharing, do so by going to **Storage > Pools > ADD**.
 Give the share a custom name in the *Name* field.
 Otherwise, TrueNAS automatically assigns the name of the pool or dataset shared to the name of the SMB share.
 An optional *Description* can be specified to help explain the purpose of the share.
 For a more granular configuration, click **ADVANCED MODE**.
 See the web interface help text for detailed explanations.

 After changing the desired settings, click **SAVE**.

 ## Users for the Share

 Users connecting to the SMB share must have user accounts on the TrueNAS before they can connect.
-Add user accounts by going to **Accounts > Users > ADD**.
+Add user accounts by going to **Accounts > Users > ADD**. <!-- Can insert links here to "How to create users/groups when they're complete. -->

 If LDAP has been configured and you want users from the LDAP server to be allowed to access the SMB share, check the setting **Samba Schema** in